LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 ### Seamless transfers

 A bot-to-bot transfer is a [LivePerson agent escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) where you transfer the conversation to a skill that's assigned to a bot agent in specific.
-What makes the transfer *seamless* to the consumer is passing the conversational context (the user intent or user message) from the sender bot to the receiver bot.
-Because the receiver bot understands the conversational context, after the transfer it can immediately start the appropriate dialog.
+What makes the transfer *seamless* to the consumer is passing the conversational context--an intent or user message--from the sender bot to the receiver bot.
+With this information in hand, after the transfer the receiver bot can immediately start the appropriate dialog.
 The result is a graceful hand-off.

 To pass the conversational context to the receiver bot, you need to do two things: